kendallnelson/kendallnelson.github.io/_posts/2016-05-31-Summit_Review.md

 daytime stuff too.
 It’s impossible.

 Talks:
 So my talks actually ended up going really well.
-My first tech at the women's openstack working breakfast was the one I was way more nervous for.
+My first talk at the women of openstack working breakfast was the one I was way more nervous for.
 I didn't eat anything beforehand because I felt like I was going to be sick.
-I almost got there late because I thought it started at 8 turns out it started at 7:20.
+I almost got there late because I thought it started at 8, turns out it started at 7:20.
 I was so warm because I was nervous that I was overheating in my blazer so I took it off.
 But even with all of that it ended up being really well received.
 As dumb as it is I was amazed by how many people tweeted things that I said and